sul-dlss-deprecated/cocina-food-inspector/README.md

 ## show a druid using this project's rails console

 1. clone this project, `bundle install`
+1. `EDITOR=vi RAILS_ENV=production ./bin/rails credentials:edit` and just save the results (you may sub your editor of choice in the `EDITOR` env var)
 1. clone shared_configs, checkout the branch for this project, and copy `config/settings/production.yml` to the corresponding location in this project's working dir (it's in the `.gitignore` so that it's harder to accidentally commit)
 1. if you are running this from your laptop, sign onto the VPN
 1. `RAILS_ENV=production be rails c`